mashingan/nim-etc/readme.md

 ## UDP Server
 A simple example of UDP server in Nim.
 Using module ``net``.
 Done to answer problem in forum https://forum.nim-lang.org/t/3074

+## crud_web
+Simple Web CRUD (only Create and Read though) using sqlite DB which should be applicative to other kind of DB.